AbhishekGupta7844/Managing-Web-Application-Through-Docker/README.md

 ![screenshot m db](https://user-images.githubusercontent.com/64313278/80481671-86da0900-8970-11ea-9e41-1c6500bfe674.png)

-* There is one advantage of using docker for storage purpose that is also mentioned on Google -
+* There may be one more advantage of using docker for storage purpose that is mentioned on Google -

 ![screenshot google](https://user-images.githubusercontent.com/64313278/80381920-440c2880-88bf-11ea-9e46-dd4c7aab515e.jpg)